 You should present the credit card (and parent’s written authorization if the card is not in your name), as well as a valid driver’s license.
 Presentation of any credit card does not constitute payment of tuition and fees.
 Authorization must be obtained from the credit card institution in order to be posted to the student account.
 Declined authorizations are your responsibility.
 See Late Fees and Billing Information.

 USC offers a monthly payment plan for the fall and spring terms.
-All students whose accounts are current are eligible to participate.
+All registered students whose accounts are current are eligible to participate.
 More information and applications are available at www.usc.edu/sfs/payplan.

 Cashier’s Short Term Deferment